mohadese-fa/breast_cancer_analysis/README.md

 Identify benign and malignant breast cancer using features like Clump Thickness and other medical attributes.
 The goal is to classify patients into "cancer" and "non-cancer" categories.

 ## Data
-The dataset contains diagnostic features such as:
+The dataset is from [Breast Cancer Wisconsin (Diagnostic)](https://www.kaggle.com/datasets/marshuu/breast-cancer), and contains diagnostic features such as:
 - Clump Thickness
 - Uniformity of Cell Size
 - Uniformity of Cell Shape